sammaxfleet/THISORTHATAPI/README.md

 4. As a developer/superuser I can view a list of all likedobjects so that I can see all liked objects created in the API - MUST HAVE

-Milestone: Followers
+EPIC: Followers

 User Stories:

-1. As a developer/superuser I can create a follow so that I can follow another User -
+1. As a developer/superuser I can create a follow so that I can follow another User - MUST HAVE
-2. As a developer/superuser I can view a list of follows so that I can see all the follows that have been created
+2. As a developer/superuser I can view a list of follows so that I can see all the follows that have been created - WON'T HAVE
-3. As a developer/superuser I can delete a follow so that I can unfollow another user profile
+3. As a developer/superuser I can delete a follow so that I can unfollow another user profile - MUST HAVE

-Milestone: Search and Filter
+EPIC: Search and Filter

 User Stories:

-1. As a developer/superuser I can see a search field in the events and posts list so that I can search for a specific event or post
+1. As a developer/superuser I can see a search for a keyword/ celebrity name - MUST HAVE
-2. As a developer/superuser I can search by celebrity
-3. As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like
+2. As a developer/superuser I can view a list of posts I have posted a like id to so that I can see only the posts I like - SHOULD HAVE

-Milestone: Saved
+EPIC: Saved

 User Stories:

 1. As a user, I want to be able to save listings to myp profile so that I can easily access them later - MUST HAVE